Kristina01111000/Drws_site/README.md

 	- can switch activity page to frontpage? -> would not work b/c then frontpage will not be visible
 		- maybe force front page to load for people not logged in?
 		- make a landing page that redirects to a learn more page?
-- make patients page visvle to people not logged in -> think the redirects in gecko theme got it done
+- make patients page visible to people not logged in -> think the redirects in gecko theme got it done
+	- what other pages? homepage, login page, frontpage?

+- default 0 cannot be removed
+-
+- will be adding my mom as user for testing